 With appropriate permissions, your fMRI data may also be shared with other researchers, here, around the world, and with companies.
-It may also be shared with the study sponsor, the National Institutes of Health.
 Your identifiable private information may be stripped of identifiers and used for future research studies or distributed to another researcher for future research studies without additional informed consent.